legacysurvey/legacysurvey/pages/dr10/description.rst

 There are 662,174 bricks spread over the sky, meaning that each brick has an average area of 0.0623 deg\ :sup:`2`\ .
 The brick images have some overlap.

-There are approximately XXX billion unique sources in DR10 spread over XXX,XXX unique bricks.
+There are approximately 2.8 billion unique sources in DR10 spread over 366,898 unique bricks.

 Obtaining Images and Raw Data
 =============================